hypercube-software/Audio-Workshops/README.md

 >synth-ripper.exe rip -c config/config.yml
 ```

-SFZ presets will be generated in `output`folder
+Presets will be generated in `output`folder

 # Audience